isomerpages/moe-bedokviewsec/_about-us/Secondary 1 (2023) Registration.md

 | **Please note:**  | **Textbooks for Normal Technical stream can be purchased when school re-opens as stocks are currently not available.**  |
 |   |   |

+For collection in school, parents are to observe the following:

+*   Proof of collection date/ appointment details to be shown to security officers.
+*   For change of collection date, parents are advised to contact the vendors.

+**B. Walk-In** **Purchase (by Appointment only)**

+We strongly advise parents to make their purchases online.
+If you are not able to make your purchase online, please make an appointment for your walk-in purchase.
+We seek your kind understanding that walk-ins without prior appointment will not be allowed entry into the school.